Phorest FM Episode 129: Tamara Shaw On The 7 Steps Of Highly Effective Salon & Spa Customer Journeys

 Killian Vigna: So with your consultation then, do you include that in degeneration of the booking or is that an additional time allocated beforehand?
 Because if they do get so used to the same monotonous questions, surely they think that by bypassing on the consultation, I’m going to get longer in my treatment.

 Tamara Shaw: Yes.
-So if it’s a first time consultation, I’ll recommend either a 15 or 20 minutes aside from the treatment, because it is quite an in-depth consultation.
+If it’s a first time consultation, I’ll recommend either a 15 or 20 minutes aside from the treatment, because it is quite an in-depth consultation.
 You don’t want that to be taken away from the treatment time.
 Because actually, a further step is performing the treatment.
 So if it’s a first-time client, setting aside that time, if it’s a recurring client, just confirming that nothing has changed and then going on through and performing the treatment from there.

 The diagnosis: educating the client, planting the retail & rebooking seed [17:56]